 The student will be provided with a detailed syllabus in the form of a Learner Guide.

-DRAWING: FINE ART 1: 030516912 DRFA101
+DRAWING: FINE ART I: 030516912 DRFA101

+Weekly Tuition: 6 hours practical and supporting theory.
 Duration: 32 weeks.
 Examination: Portfolio.

 The syllabus is aimed at providing the student with an appropriate level of competency in the following drawing-related areas: